cap-js/docs/java/outbox.md

 - `revive()` sets the number of attempts to `0` such that the outbox entry is going to be processed again.
 - `delete()` deletes the outbox entry from the database.

-Filters can be applied as for any other CDS defined entity, e.g. to filter for a specific outbox where the outbox name is stored in the field `target` of the entity `cds.outbox.Messages`.
+Filters can be applied as for any other CDS defined entity, for example, to filter for a specific outbox where the outbox name is stored in the field `target` of the entity `cds.outbox.Messages`.

 ::: warning `DeadOutboxMessages` for internal users only